joestubbs/coe379L-sp24/docs/unit01/class_intro.rst

 Student Responses: Goals for the Course
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We got some great responses from you all about your goals for the course.
-I grabbed a couple of
-ones that really jumped out.
+Here are a few
+quotes:

 *"I would love to get a deeper understanding on how machine learning can automate a lot of the
 tedious tasks seen in our daily lives.
 Additionally, my work this past summer has let me
 get a baseline for how to make a machine learning and classification model, so having a
 formal education and introduction to this field would be really helpful!"*

+*"...what's most important to me is to learn something new, challenge myself,
+and maybe become a better person because of it."*

+*"I always hear the word machine learning tossed around,
+but I want to know more about what it really is and what its applications are."*

-Here is a word cloud of the responses
+Here is a word cloud of the responses (using term frequencies, a concept )

 .. figure:: ./images/word-cloud-coe379.png
-    :width: 500px
+    :width: 1000px
     :align: center
     :alt: Word cloud of the student responses